Elias Díaz Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have a 3.93 team ERA that ranks 11th among all league pitching staffs.
+- The Pirates have a 3.91 team ERA that ranks 11th across all MLB pitching staffs.

-- Keller (3-1) takes the mound for the Pirates in his eighth start of the season.
-He's put together a 3.32 ERA in 40 2/3 innings pitched, with 48 strikeouts.
+- Hill (3-3) gets the starting nod for the Pirates in his eighth start of the season.
+He has a 4.78 ERA in 37 2/3 innings pitched, with 32 strikeouts.

-- The righty's last time out came on Wednesday against the Tampa Bay Rays, when he went five innings, surrendering one earned run while giving up five hits.
+- The left-hander's most recent time out came on Friday against the Toronto Blue Jays, when he went 5 1/3 innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.